generous-folks/react-course/README.md

   const [count, setCount] = useState(0);

   useEffect(() => {
-    // if count were included to do the addition, we'll get an infinite loop setCount(currentCount => currentCount + 1);
+    // if "count" was used to do the addition, we'll get an infinite loop setCount(currentCount => currentCount + 1);
   }, [changingProp]);
 };
 ```

+---

 - BE VERY CAREFUL ABOUT REFERENCES, everywhere.